rhettchase/madlib-cli/README.md

 #### Tests

-- Run tests by activating virtual environment and running `pytest -s` command in command line
+- Run tests by activating virtual environment and running `pytest` command in command line
 - Tests includes the following functions: `read_template`, `parse_template`, and `merge`